Caminero5/A4988-Driver/README.md

 to get away with finding the correct version and importing it with the gradle interface, or a `.jar` but this method is un-tested

-If you are going to do this the `.jar`s from that is located in `target/dependency-jars`
+If you are going to do this from a `.jar` or jars the correct ones will be located in `target/dependency-jars`